umbraco/rfcs/blockeditor/0012-rfc-block editor.md

 ### Complex layouts?

 The block editor simply stores an array (linear list) of data.
 This will work for most pages structures since developers can apply any custom styling they want to render this data.
-However in somce cases a page's structure may be more complicated and in those cases it is certainly possible to put another block editor inside of a block (nested block editors).
+However in some cases a page's structure may be more complicated and in those cases it is certainly possible to put another block editor inside of a block (nested block editors).
 Since each row/cell contains it's own config, this config can be used to define any number of layout options.

 **Example:** if a separation of blocks into columns is needed, a first level of blocks can be created as "splitters" and then "Content" block can be placed into them.